-Have you noticed all of the expansion happening at Odysea in the Desert?
-There are now 4 major attractions, alongside nine restaurants, and multiple shops.
-We have visited most of them, and here is a summary of everything you can do at Odysea in the Desert.
+Have you noticed all of the expansion happening at Odysea in the Desert in Scottsdale?
+There are now 4 major attractions, alongside eight restaurants, multiple shops, activities, traveling exhibits and more.
+We have experienced all the fun multiple times, and here is a summary of everything available.
+You can truly have a fun filled family day at Odysea in the Desert!

 Butterfly Wonderland — This is one of our top favorite places in Phoenix, and a must do activity with visiting family or friends.
 Whether you’re you’re a butterfly lover or admirer, or even don’t know much about these beautiful creatures, Butterfly Wonderland gives a flawless insiders view of the butterfly life cycle.
 Our kids never tire of visiting and the favorites remain the 15 minute video documentary and the large atrium with free flying butterflies that you can observe and enjoy.
 Also, newly added to this attraction, is the Rainforest Reptiles exhibit, with exotic reptiles and amphibians from all over the world.
 Prices: $21.95/adult, $14.95/children 3-12 (2 and under free), $19.95/students 13-17, $19.95/seniors (62+)